Francesco La Cava: Michelangelo's face in the Last Judgment

-His extremely strong passion for art allowed him to see a particular anatomical detail while staring at the Last Judgment in the Sistine Chapel: La Cava saw the face of Michelangelo.
+His strong passion for art allowed him to see a particular anatomical detail while staring at the Last Judgment in the Sistine Chapel: La Cava saw the face of Michelangelo.
 The physician was completely absorbed by the studies on the great artist, he analyzed with meticulousness and painstaking patience all the studies about Michelangelo, defined the psychological profile and rummaged in the verses of the genius’ sonnets to find an explanation for the self-portrait.

 The doctor realized what no one had ever noticed before; Michelangelo’s face was inscribed in the skin of Saint Bartholomew, holding a knife in his right hand, on display to the Redeemer, and in his other hand, he holds his flayed skin, the evidence of his martyrdom.
 Michelangelo’s anatomical and physiological knowledge can be seen in the precise representation of body details, in the tension of the limbs of the saint and in the sharpness of skin, folded and held tight to reinforce the seal, like the methods used by anatomists for autopsies.

 At this purpose, on the 450th anniversary of Michelangelo's birth in March 1925, he wrote "The Face of Michelangelo Discovered in the Last Judgment" published by Zanichelli of Bologna.
 The work consists of six chapters and in the epilogue he acknowledges the boldness of his thesis and fears that it may provoke a critical reaction; everything characterized by a great prose and a precise and fluid style.
 The study received a wide approval because of the book's double value: revealing Francesco La Cava as a writer as well as an “archaeologist” of art.